RandomRhythm/Rhythm-CB-Scripts/README.md

 Other Values exist and may be unique to the individual script.
 The above examples are provided as they are generally available for each INI file.

 Problems or questions? email randomrhythm@rhythmengineering.com

+If you get an error such as error on line 1 that is likely due to the file being saved in unicode.
+Open up the script in notepad.exe and click File > Save As.
+In the save as dialog change the encoding at the bottom of the screen to ANSI.